Inter IIT Sports Meet

 Inter IIT Sports Meet is the annual sports tournament of the Indian Institutes of Technology.
 It is organized in December, with the Aquatics events held separately in October.
-It is the longest running Inter-collegiate meet where all IITs participate having been held since 1961.
+It is the longest-running Inter-collegiate meet where all IITs participate, having been held since 1961.
+Last year (2024), the event was held at IIT Kanpur and IIT Indore jointly and it is scheduled to be held at IIT Hyderabad, IIT Madras and IIT Tirupati in 2025.

 Sports and participating institutes

-Tournaments are held in 13 different sports, namely:
+Tournaments are held in 15 different sports, namely: